 3. Optional: additional blacklist of forbidden actions, changes, or results.

 - Can make use of the concepts of reversibility and irreversibility.

-- Legal aspect: Accountability for the mistakes of the AI-based agent (accountability of users, owners, manufacturers, etc — based on the entries in the above list and resulting actions of the agent).
+- Legal aspect: Enables accountability mechanisms for the mistakes of the AI-based agent (accountability of users, owners, manufacturers, etc — based on the entries in the above list and resulting actions of the agent).